takafan/hessian2/README.md

 protobuf: encoding structured data with schema.

-marshal: fast, powerful, but ruby only.
+marshal: powerful, fast, but ruby only.

-hessian2: clean api as marshal, write smaller than pack, support object, parse it to struct.
+hessian2: powerful as marshal but parse object to struct, clean api, smaller.

 ## install